Rising Tides: Analytic Modeling of Tidal Effects in Binary Neutron Star Mergers: Modeling the BNS Merger

-We assume that the Pad\'e approximant from eq.(\ref{eq:Pade}) is complex enough to model the smooth increase of the tidal phase at the merger, and proceed with performing new curve fits for the analytical tidal phase to the numerical tidal phase.
-We use as initial guesses the coefficients from the pN \cite{arXiv:1706.02969}, $F1$ \cite{arXiv:1804.02235} and $F2$ \cite{arXiv:1905.06011} NRTidal fit and stop the fit at the merger.
+We assume that the Pad\'e approximant from eq.(\ref{eq:Pade}) is complex enough to model the smooth increase of the tidal phase at the merger, and proceed with performing new curve fits for the analytical tidal phase to the numerical tidal phase, scaled by the tidal deformability.
+We use as initial guesses the coefficients from the pN \cite{arXiv:1706.02969}, $F1$ \cite{arXiv:1804.02235} and $F2$ \cite{arXiv:1905.06011} NRTidal model and stop the fit at the merger.
 Irrespective of the initial fitting coefficients, we obtain comparable sets of new coefficients for the polynomial modeling the tidal interaction of a BNS system with a given deformability.
 However, in contrast to the original fits, we do not find any longer a one-size-fits-all set of coefficients, namely our coefficients do depend on the equation of state considered.

+To select the best fit among the three variations of the analytical model, we calculate and compare the sum of squared residuals (SSR) for each numerical dataset.
+For BNS1, we select new parameters obtained by fitting to the numerical data, using the $F2$ coefficients as the initial guess.
+For BNS2, we choose the parameters derived from fitting the numerical data with the $F1$ coefficients as initial guess.
+Subsequently, we compare the residuals for the chosen coefficients between the two datasets and select the optimal fitting parameters for BNS1 as the new coefficients.

 We give in Table \ref{tab1} the average values of the new coefficients obtained, in comparison with the $F2$ NRTidal coefficients.

-We need to alert readers that the large differences between our new fitting coefficients and the original ones are primarily due to our efforts to model the highly nonlinear tidal interactions during the merger, which is a step beyond the bounds of the analytical approximation.
-Furthermore, the assumptions made in the original model that the coefficients were independent of the equation of state, are no longer applicable.
+We need to alert readers that the large differences between our new fitting coefficients and the original ones are primarily due to our efforts to model the highly nonlinear tidal interactions during the merger, which is a step beyond the bounds of the analytical approximation The assumptions made in the original model that the coefficients were independent of the equation of state, are no longer applicable.

 We use the new fitting coefficients to reconstruct the analytical tidal phase, then we incorporate it into the baseline framework, thus obtaining a new analytical model for the BNS phase that extends beyond the merger.
 Following this, we develop a procedure that determines the termination point of our phase, where we apply a Heaviside function, allowing only the phase of the baseline model to continue from then on.
 First, we calculate the difference between our new analytical tidal phase and the true tidal phase.
 After that, we determine the time derivative of this difference.
 Next, we identify potential cutoff points at locations where this derivative switches sign.
 Lastly, we select the final cutoff point as the last point for which the deviation from the numerical phase is less than $3\%$, to optimize the fit with the true tidal phase.
 Here we terminate our analytical tidal phase with a Heaviside function and continue smoothly with the baseline phase, obtaining a complete phase representation.